git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 * New: Drawing of Push 2 display is now fully integrated.
 No external application is needed anymore.
 * New: Devices display an icon

+#9.24 (unreleased)
+* Fixed: Drawing of scene birds eye view was not correct if scene/track numbers were not a multiple of 8.

 #9.23
 Requires Bitwig 2.1.
 * New: Setting for a preferred note view to use for new tracks.